Clomipramine - Clomav, Clomicalm

 What are the side effects?

 The most common side effects when starting the medication include decreased appetite and lethargy.
 These are usually mild and only occur in the short term, resolving in 10-14 days.
 Generally pets will take ‘special’ meals (eg chicken) well and can be well managed over this period.
+Please contact your vet if you your dog is not eating 60% of their diet, or is feeling unwell.

 Other rare effects include vomiting, diarrhoea, constipation, panting, irritability, paradoxical. increase in anxiety, noise sensitivity, increased drinking due to dry mouth and light sensitivity.
 Neurological signs such as trembling and shaking may be seen at higher doses.